Comment by 0xbadcafebee

 There needs to be a new term for this grassroots astroturf...
 Grasstroturf?
 Get the nerds' attention with free tech, down-playing the fact that it's a business, so later they can pump them for money easier.
 The pig doesn't want to see the knife, they just want the free trough.

-FWIW, I've spent time at YC open-source events where later-stage founders advise earlier-stage ones, and this isn't the kind of advice they give.
-In fact they would describe that as a terrible strategy and tell startups to avoid it.
+FWIW, I've spent time at YC open-source events where later-stage founders advise earlier-stage ones, and this isn't anything like the advice they give.
+They would describe that as a terrible strategy and tell startups to avoid it.

-If I were to give an example of actual advice I've heard, using the terms of your comment, it might be: keep the nerds happy with free open-source software that actually works, then charge money for things that companies (especially enterprise companies) actually prefer to pay for.
+An example of actual advice I've heard, using the terms of your comment, might be: keep "the nerds" happy with free open-source software that actually works, then charge money for things that companies (especially enterprise companies) actually prefer to pay for.

-The "paid hosted offering" pattern is the most common of these, since nerds might want to run their own instances but many IT departments do not.
+The "paid hosted offering" pattern is the most common of these, since technical users might want to run their own instances but IT departments typically do not.